cornell-netlab/capisce/README.md

 We could also present an interactive tool that allows a developer to explore the constraints required for different collections of actions.

-### Tackling path explosion
+## Tackling path explosion

+Switch.p4 has 75 quadrillion paths..

-The problem with a database of formulae is that it needs to house all 4quadrillion nodes, which is way too many.
+The problem with a database of formulae is that it needs to house all 75quadrillion paths, which is way too many.
 We need some way to reduce the number of formulae that we generate.

 One heuristic is to eliminate unfeasible paths as soon as we observe that they